 We perform an annual audit of the statewide basic financial statements, as required by state law (RCW 43.09.310).
 Our opinion on these financial statements is included in the Annual Comprehensive Financial Report (ACFR).
-The ACFR reflects the financial activities of all funds, organizations, institutions, agencies, departments and offices that are part of the state's reporting entity.
-That report is issued by the Office of Financial Management in December of each year and can be found at www.ofm.wa.gov.
+The ACFR reflects the financial activities of all funds, organizations, agencies, departments and offices that are part of the state's reporting entity.
+The results of that audit are published in a report issued by the Office of Financial Management in December of each year and can be found at www.ofm.wa.gov.